 As the pressure in the brain increases and its cells begin to die off, the dog may have difficulty breathing, develop seizures, or slip into a coma.

 How to Treat Water Intoxication in Dogs

-Water intoxication is not widely mentioned in the published veterinary literature and can be misdiagnosed as hypothermia or overexertion.
-Lower-than-normal sodium levels are a classic sign of water intoxication, but depending on when a vet runs lab work, a dog’s blood-sodium levels may have already started to stabilize, even though the cellular damage is done.
+Water intoxication has not been widely discussed in published veterinary literature and can be misdiagnosed as hypothermia or overexertion.
+Lower-than-normal sodium levels are a classic sign of water intoxication, but depending on when a vet runs lab work, a dog’s blood-sodium levels may have already started to stabilize, even though the cellular damage has been done.

 What Dogs Are at Risk for Water Intoxication?

-Ironically, breeds that were developed to spend a lot of time in the water, such as Labrador Retrievers and Newfoundlands, tend not to be mentioned in discussions of water intoxication on social media and internet forums.
-This might be due to the fact that these dogs have been bred to move through the water creating as little surface disturbance as possible in order to best do their work.
-In short, generations of purposeful breeding has yielded dogs who naturally keep their mouths shut whenever they’re in the wet stuff.
+Ironically, because certain breeds were developed to spend a lot of time in the water, they may be less likely to swallow water while swimming.
+This might be due to the fact that these dogs have been bred to move through the water, creating as little surface disturbance as possible, in order to best do their work.

-If your dog is a fetcher, avoid tennis balls and round-shaped toss toys, opting instead for a flatter object, which allows him to better close his mouth around it.
-Don’t allow him to dive for objects and ditto for biting at the high-pressure stream from a hose.
+If your dog is a fetcher, avoid tennis balls and round-shaped toss toys, opting instead for a flatter object like a flying disc, which allows them to better close their mouth around it.
+Don’t allow them to dive for objects or bite at the high-pressure stream from a hose.

-Now, armed with a little bit of knowledge, you can keep your dog safe while he makes a splash.
+Now, armed with a little bit of knowledge, you can keep your dog safe while they make a splash.